matascon/matascon/README.md

 **parismart/parismart** is a :sparkles: _special_ :sparkles: repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - :dancers: I’m looking to collaborate on Machine Learning
-- :computer: Expertises with C language and Unix system
+- :computer: Expertises with C language and web developer
 - :man_technologist: Junior Software Dev
 - :house: Living in Madrid
 - :mailbox: How to reach me: tascon1010100@gmail.com